awesome1888/eisenwerk/README.md

 1.62) use relative to source root paths
 1.7) ssr
     1) bug: ssr will work on missing 404 (i.e. favicon.ico)
+1.8) EHHH Shitty decisions made...
+    Re-think the whole idea about how we dockerize: there is a simpler way to do that with no docker-build-tool involved Run as dockerized or not: should not be important
 2) auth in a modern way
 4) re-think oauth2
 5) migrations